beancount/ledger2beancount/README.md

 Furthermore, you can use `payee_match` to match based on the ledger payee field and assign payees according to the match.
-This variable is a hash consisting of a regular expressions and the corresponding payees.
+This variable is a hash consisting of regular expressions and the corresponding payees.
 For example, if your ledger contains a transaction like:

     2018-03-18 * Oyster card top-up